toriborish/Recipes/docs/source/Recipes/Entrees/Pork_PorkRillettes.rst

 .. procedure::

    The day before, salt the pork and rest uncovered in fridge.
    Brown pork in a dutch oven.
-Add the rest of the ingredients, put ino 275 F oven for 2.5-3 hours.
+Add the rest of the ingredients, put in a 275 F oven for 2.5-3 hours.
    Take out the cooked pork (should be very tender and almost fall apart).
 Shred the pork.
    Continue reducing the liquid.
 Once reduced, add some of the liquid and fat to the shredded pork.
    Salt and pepper to taste.
 Pack tightly in a jar (small ones are better).
 Top with some of the fat.